saspy-bffs/wuss-2022-how-git-notes/README.md

 - Fork (typically created using the GitHub web interface only):

-- Local Clone (typically created using the Git CLI with 'git clone` only):
+- Local Clone (typically created using the Git CLI with `git clone` only):

 - Branch (created using the GitHub web interface, or using the Git CLI with `git branch` or `git checkout`):